Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-enterprise/README.md

 Retrieves and displays information about an installed Nextcloud Enterprise subscription, including license status, expiration date, and supported user count.
 Requires root or sudo.

+**Important Notes:**

+* This plugin currently always returns OK and is purely informational
+* The "Limit" value in the output refers to the user limit set via `occ config:app:set support user-limit --value=N`.
+If not set, it shows "not set".

 **Data Collection:**

 * Requires sudo permissions for the UID under which the Nextcloud application runs